-Hanoi Urban Metro (Hanoi Metro) is a metro rail system that will be developed in Hanoi, Vietnam, by 2020.
-The project is part of an integrated development programme for urban transport in Hanoi and will provide a safe, efficient and clean urban transportation system.
-It is the fourth-biggest project in Vietnam to utilise the Japanese Government’s official development assistance capital.
+Hanoi Urban Metro (Hanoi Metro) is a metro rail system that will be developed in Hanoi, Vietnam, by 2021.
+The project is part of an integrated development programme for urban transport in Hanoi, and will provide a safe, efficient and clean urban transportation system.
+It is the fourth-biggest project in Vietnam to utilise the Japanese Government's official development assistance capital.

-Hanoi is the capital of Vietnam and the country's second-largest city, with a population of about six million.
+Hanoi is the capital of Vietnam and the country's second-largest city, with a population of approximately six million people.
 Many trains, including services to Hai Phong and Ho Chi Minh City, depart from Hanoi station.
 The Union Express travels from Hanoi to Ho Chi Minh City, stopping at cities and towns along the route.

 Commuters in Hanoi use motorbikes, buses, taxis and bicycles.
 The metro project is part of the Vietnam Ministry of Transport's master plan, which aims to reduce the use of private transport and enhance the urban environment.

 The metro system will have five routes.
-The main route - line 3 - will be the first metro line in Hanoi.
+The main route, line 3, will be the first metro line in Hanoi.
 On completion, the route will provide transport to 200,000 passengers a day.
-It broke ground in September 2010 and is expected to become operational by the end of 2015.
+It broke ground in September 2010 and is expected to become operational by 2021.

 The entire project is being carried out by Hanoi Metropolitan Rail Transport Project Board (HRB), formerly known as the Hanoi Authority for Tram and Public Transport Development Management (HATD).
 Technical studies of the system were completed in 2009.

 The feasibility study for a Hanoi metro pilot route / line was completed in October 2005 and design of the pilot line started in 2007.
-The pilot route will be an east-westbound line and will connect 12 stations in the city bewteen Hanoi station and Nhon depot.
+The pilot route will be an east-westbound line and connect 12 stations in the city between Hanoi station and Nhon depot.